Kent27/docs-emobiq/template/template-function.md

 Share a scenario, like a user requirements.

+Example below:

+In this example, ...

 ### Video

 <!-- Format: [![Video]({image-path})]({url-link}) -->

 ### Steps

-Show the steps and share some screenshots.
+Show the steps and share some screenshots if necessary.

-1. .....
+1. ...

 <!-- Format: ![]({image-path}) -->